-Jesus’ entrance into Jerusalem is greeted with shouts of “Hosanna.”
-Palms will be distributed and our children’s choirs will provide service music.
-For our online congregation (facebook and YouTube), you may pick up palms at your convenience, following the service until Wednesday afternoon from the bucket outside the sanctuary by the ramped entrance.
+• Sunday, March 24, 9:30am: Jesus’ entrance into Jerusalem is greeted with shouts of “Hosanna!”
+Palms will be distributed, and our youth choirs will provide service music.
+For our online congregation (Facebook and YouTube), you may pick up palms at your convenience following the service until Wednesday afternoon from the bucket outside the Ministry Center.
+An Easter Egg hunt, in the side yard of the church, begins at 11:00 a.m.; please bring your own basket.

-You are invited to gather in Fellowship Hall (upstairs in the Community Center, the elevator is located on the north end of the building) for a service of communion, singing, and storytelling.
-We will hear a multitude of Jesus stories, as well as celebrate the Lord's Supper together as we journey to the cross before Good Friday. *Please note that this service will not be live-streamed.
+• Thursday, March 28, 7:30pm: You are invited to gather in Fellowship Hall, upstairs in the Community Center (an elevator is located on the north end of the building) for a service of communion, scripture, and sharing as we remember Jesus’ last supper and the mandate given to “love one another.”
+Please note that this service will not be live-streamed.

-This is a moving and dramatic service in which the lights of the sanctuary are gradually dimmed until we are in complete darkness.
+• Friday, March 29, 7:30pm: This is a moving and dramatic service during which the lights of the sanctuary are gradually dimmed until we are in complete darkness.
 A bell then tolls 33 times reminding us of the years that Jesus lived on earth.
 Confronting the crucifixion is not easy – but it is necessary so that we can best appreciate the radically redemptive Good News of Easter.
 This service is held in the sanctuary.

 featured links